 Szczytnicki Park

-Park Szczytnicki is the largest park in the city with over 100 hectares and one of the must see Wroclaw sights.
-The park was first laid out in 1785, but the most important extension was made by Peter Joseph Lenné, who also designed the gardens and parks of the Prussian palaces, especially in Potsdam and Berlin.
-Another special feature is the wooden church of St. John Nepomuk, which was actually built by carpenters in the village of Stary Koźle and came to Wroclaw in 1913 only.
+Szczytnicki Park, formerly Scheitniger Park, is the largest park in the city and is extremely spacious at over 100 hectares.
+It offers visitors all kinds of Wroclaw sights.
+The park was first laid out in 1785.
+However, the most important expansion came with Peter Joseph Lenné, who also designed the gardens and parks of the Prussian palaces, especially in Potsdam and Berlin.
+Another special feature is the wooden church of St. John Nepomuk, which was actually built by carpenters in Stary Koźle and only came to Wroclaw in 1913.

 Japanese Garden Wroclaw